tphummel/blog/content/posts/five-good-books.md

 ## Intro

 What follows is a list of five books that profoundly changed my professional life, my executive function, my problem solving, my cognition, and my life in general.
-I've linked Amazon when I couldn't find a wikipedia link.
-These are not affiliate links.
-I have no stake in where or if you purchase these books.
+A common thread across these books is they intellectually outflank other comparable books.
+They form a more complete picture of the topic and with it more actionable and resonant conclusions.

 ## 'Getting Things Done'